WUSTL-Biol4220/home/labs/lab_08A.md

 Write Python code to perform each of the following tasks.
 Save your solutions for each task in a separate Python script, titled e.g. `problem1.py` for Problem 1, `problem2.py` for Problem 2, and so forth.

-- **Problem 1.**  Create a variable `x` with the string value `11.05` and the variable `y` with the value `9.95`.
+- **Problem 1.**  Create a variable `x` with the string value `'11.05'` and the numerical variable `y` with the value `9.95`.
 Convert the values into floating point representation, then print their sum to standard output.

 - **Problem 2.** Create three variables: `duck`, `chicken`, and `turkey`.
 Assign each variable an animal sound.
 Create a fourth variable called `turducken` that concatenates the values of the three variables together, in any order.